 Everything you need to know about the X-Sport’s quad fin setup

 When we say that the all-new Freeride X-Sport is made for everybody and every body of water, we really mean it.
-In addition to being our most durable, buoyant jetboard yet, the X-Sport is also the only model in our lineup that offers a quad fin setup.
+In addition to being the world’s first rental-ready jetboard, the X-Sport is also the only model in our lineup that offers a quad fin setup.
 Instead of the usual two fin boxes at the back of the board, under the hull of the Freeride X-Sport you’ll find four fin boxes — two at the front and two at the back — all of which are standardized to fit FCS II style fins.

 What are the perks of having a quad fin setup, you ask?
 Fin-tastic question.
 We sat down with Resident Radinn Rider Gustav Raberg to learn more about why fin configuration matters, and what arrangement works best for every kind of riding style and water conditions.